GhostTalker/RebootMadDevice/README.md

-# RebootMadDevice V4 - Rotom API version ( under developing)
+# RebootMadDevice V4 - Rotom API version
 Reboot ATV devices via ADB or PowerSwitch when device is not responding to Rotom.

 Only works with Python 3.6 and above.